Obtaining a firearm in most states is a pretty straightforward process, but California is a different animal.

 1. Personal Firearms Eligibility Check

-If you’re the cautious type and don’t want any surprises, first obtain a personal firearms eligibility check through the California Office of the Attorney General’s website (oag.ca.gov/firearms/forums).
+If you’re the cautious type and don’t want any surprises, first obtain a personal firearms eligibility check through the California Office of the Attorney General’s website (oag.ca.gov/firearms/forms).
 Of course, there is a $20 cost, but this may come to save some heartache, time and frustration if you just applied and were denied for whatever reasons.

 It’s a small step, but could prove to be valuable if the state attempts to deny your application.
 This way, you will have evidence your record is clean and worthy of a firearms permit.
 Also, the OAG only reviews California records.